-Southern Prairie Community Care has not significantly reduced insurance coverage from the prior year and has not had settlements in excess of insurance coverage in the past three fiscal years.
+There was a significant reduction in Southern Prairie Community Care's insurance coverage from the prior year.
+See Note 5.C for more information about terminating the joint powers agreement.
+Southern Prairie Community Care has not had settlements in excess of insurance coverage in the past three fiscal years.